-Adjustments FTE Amount Housing Rehabilitation A portion of the Federal HOME grant was moved into this program from the Affordable Housing Development & Preservation program within the Department.
+Adjustments FTE Amount Affordable Housing Development & Preservation Community Development Block Grant (CDBG) funding from the Housing Rehabilitation program within the Department, to be under the Housing Opportunities Fund.
+This shift better aligns the grant funding with the planned multi-family home rehab work.
+0.00 \$300,000 Housing Rehabilitation A portion of the Federal HOME grant was moved into this program from the Affordable Housing Development & Preservation program within the Department.
 This shift better aligns the grant funding with the planned housing rehabilitation work.
 0.00 \$375,000 Housing Rehabilitation CDBG funding from Housing Rehabilitation moved into the Affordable Housing Development & Preservation program within the Department, to be under the Housing Opportunities Fund.
 This shift better aligns the grant funding with the planned multi-family home rehab work.
-0.00 (\$300,000) Landlord & Tenant Relations The FY 2024 Proposed Budget extends by one year a Relocation Advisor position originally funded by American Rescue Plan Act (ARPA).
+0.00 (\$300,000) Landlord & Tenant Relations The FY 2024 Approved Budget extends by one year a Relocation Advisor position originally funded by American Rescue Plan Act (ARPA).
 This position supports renters in the eviction process to identify and secure stable housing.
-0.00 \$93,000 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 16.00 \$18,465,695
+0.00 \$93,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 16.00 \$15,812,01